In addition to the campus core, the following requirements must be met:

 Business School Foreign Language Hours Proficiency

-The Business School’s foreign language requirement or regional expertise requires that students demonstrate a minimum level of proficiency in one foreign language.
+The Business School’s foreign language requirement or regional expertise requires that students demonstrate a minimum level of proficiency in one foreign language or culture.

-This requirement is met through completion of one of the following:
+This requirement is met through the completion of one of the following:

 - a second-year (Level II) high school course with a minimum grade of C-

 - a second-semester-level college course (1020) with a minimum grade of C-

 - satisfactory proficiency testing, including taking and passing a proficiency exam

 - completion of three regional expertise courses

 *High school courses will not apply toward degree credit; however, they will serve to satisfy the foreign language requirement.
 Students may need additional electives to make up this credit - check with an advisor.

 Students choosing the regional expertise requirement with one year of high school foreign language or one semester of college-level work can satisfy the requirement by completing a minimum of 6 semester hours of course work from an approved list that relates to the politics, arts, history, culture or economy of any region of the world other than North America.